Skip to Content

 Many of the vegetables that grow well and store well in the Winter are called root vegetables.
 This is because the edible parts (tubers) grow underground, with the leaves above the soil surface.

-Here are some Winter root vegetables that go well together in a sheet pan.
+Here are some root vegetables that go well together in a sheet pan.
 Just be mindful of cutting them to a similar thickness.

 • Carrots